john-wigg/LaserDiodeDriver/README.md

 cp libmmgr_dal_LaserDiver.so.0 /path/to/ImageJ
 ```

-9. Run Micro-Manager and create a new hardware configuration with the `LaserDiodeDriver` devica adapter.
+9. Run Micro-Manager and create a new hardware configuration with the `LaserDiodeDriver` device adapter.

 ## Additional setup